rsonger/software-engineering-lab/_posts/2024-04-17-drawing-shapes.md

 ```

 When we create a new vertex attribute, we give it data to store in a vertex buffer and specify the data type.
 The `Attribute` instance will get an available vertex buffer when it initializes and then immediately upload its data using the `upload_data` method below.

+Here we also create a class variable called `_ATTRIB_SIZE_TYPE` to map data type parameters to their associated vertex size and component data types.
+The variable is a dictionary where each key is a valid parameter for `self.data_type`, and each value is a tuple containing the size and data type for OpenGL.
+As a class variable, the dictionary is shared among all instances and it will be used in the method we create later for associating variables with their data.

 <input type="checkbox" class="checkbox inline"> Add the `upload_data` method to the `Attribute` class.